Recap: One Piece Alabasta Arc

 - Asskicking Equals Authority: According to the code of honor of the animals known as Kung-Fu Dugongs, the creature who defeats one of them becomes its master.
 Luffy defeats about 100.

-- Badass Boast: At first Played for Laughs with Luffy declaring "If you're [Crocodile] are a Shichibukai (One of the Seven Warlords), then I'll be the Hachibukai!
-(Eighth Warlord)" No-one takes it seriously (especially when he gets owned later in the battle).
+- Badass Boast: At first Played for Laughs with Luffy declaring "If you're [Crocodile] are one of the Seven Warlords, then I'll be the Eighth Warlord!"
+No-one takes it seriously (especially when he gets owned later in the battle).
 It's later played straight when Luffy responds to Crocodile's mocking of his desire to be Pirate King:

 Luffy: I'm the man who'll surpass you!